 What’s the problem?

-The first complaints about Heaps were filed in 2017; a year later, the univerisity placed him on leave.
+The first complaints about Heaps were filed in 2017; a year later, the university placed him on leave.
 Officials gave no reason for Mason’s departure until this week, according to the Los Angeles Times.
 That decision is now under review by UCLA staff.

 “We are deeply sorry for this,” said UCLA Health spokeswoman Rhonda Curry.
 “We know we could have done better.
 We want and need to hear from other possible patients.”

-News of Heaps’ arrest and pending charges follow a massive scandal at another prestigous Los Angeles university, USC, where former on-campus gynecologist Dr. George Tyndall has been slapped with more than 200 sexual assault lawsuits filed by former patients claiming abuse over the course of his 3-decade career at the institution.
+News of Heaps’ arrest and pending charges follow a massive scandal at another prestigious Los Angeles university, USC, where former on-campus gynecologist Dr. George Tyndall has been slapped with more than 200 sexual assault lawsuits filed by former patients claiming abuse over the course of his 3-decade career at the institution.
 Tyndall has categorically denied all the allegations, and the investigation is ongoing.

 UCLA Chancellor Gene D. Block and Vice Chancellor John Mazziotta apologized Monday in a joint statement, vowing to review how sexual assault complaints against staff are handled in the future.